Nervosys/Botnix/docs/languages-frameworks/haskell.section.md

 if they are required for a certain build.

-Relying on `haskellPackages.foo_x_y_z` attributes in derivations outside nixpkgs is discouraged because they may change or disappear with every package set update.
+Relying on `haskellPackages.foo_x_y_z` attributes in derivations outside botpkgs is discouraged because they may change or disappear with every package set update.
 <!-- TODO(@maralorn) We should add a link to callHackage, etc. once we added
 them to the docs. -->